-Project construction using SHSP and UASI funds may not exceed \$1,000,000 or 15 percent of the grant subaward (For the purposes of limitations on funding levels, communications towers are not considered construction).
+Project construction using SHSP and UASI funds may not exceed \$1,000,000 or 15% of the grant subaward (for the purposes of limitations on funding levels, communications towers are not considered construction).

 Written approval for construction must be provided by DHS/FEMA prior to the use of any HSGP funds for construction or renovation.
+No construction activities (including site preparation, utility installations, and any groundbreaking activities) or equipment installations on existing structures, may begin until the EHP review process is complete.